jpforcioli/github_howto_jsonrpc_api/008_policy_package_management.rst

 How to insert a policy in an existing section?
 ++++++++++++++++++++++++++++++++++++++++++++++

-This section describes how to insert a new policy in an existing section.
-The new policy will added at the end of the existing section.
+This section explains how to insert a new policy into an existing section.
+The new policy will be added at the end of the section.

-It will require two API calls:
+The process requires two API calls:
-- First one to get the `policyid` of the last policy of this section
+- Retrieve the ``policyid`` of the last policy in the section.
-- Second one to add the new policy after the one retrieved in previous step
+- Add the new policy after the retrieved ``policyid``.

 #.
-Get the `policyid` of the last policy of the section
+Retrieve the ``policyid`` of the last policy in the section

    The example below shows how to get the `policyid` of the last policy of the section named ``Project #2`` in the ``ppkg_001`` Policy Package from the